-Social media are powerful and far reaching means of communication that can have a significant impact on your professional reputation and status as a student at MCLA in the Radiological Sciences program (MCLA RS).
+Social media is a powerful and far-reaching means of communication that can have a significant impact on your professional reputation and status as a student at MCLA in the Radiologic Technology program (MCLA RT).
 Communications on social media sites can blur the lines between personal voice and institutional voice.
-Therefore, this policy should help clarify how best to enhance and protect personal and professional reputations when participating in social media whenever your MCLA RS affiliation is known, identified, or presumed.
+Therefore, this policy should help clarify how best to enhance and protect personal and professional reputations when participating in social media whenever your MCLA RT affiliation is known, identified, or presumed.
 This policy is not inclusive of all situations related to social media.

-Social media is defined as media designed to be disseminated through social interaction, created using highly accessible and scalable publishing techniques.
-Examples include but are not limited to LinkedIn, Twitter, Facebook, Second Life, Flickr, YouTube, and MySpace.
+Social media is defined as media designed to be disseminated through social interaction, created using accessible and scalable publishing techniques.
+Examples include but are not limited to LinkedIn, Twitter, Facebook, Second Life, Flickr, YouTube, and Instagram.